-The Development Brief or Masterplan should address the criteria set out in Policy BE2 and, for the sites set out below, should provide for the delivery of infrastructure and services as follows:
+The Development Brief or Masterplan should address the criteria set out in Policy BE2 and, for the sites set out below, should provide for the delivery of infrastructure and services which as a minimum should include the following:

 Site Infrastructure and Services

 Land South of Harbury 2 new primary schools

 Lane Country Park (see Policy DS13)

+A community meeting place

+Retail facilities: a convenience store of no more than 500sq. m

+gross floorspace.
+A number of other smaller stores may also be

+provided

-A community meeting place Retail facilities: a convenience store of no more than 500sq. m gross floorspace.
-A number of other smaller stores may also be provided Land at Myton / West Europa Way Secondary school, sixth form facility and primary school (see Policy DS12) Community hub (see Policy DS14) Health facilities (See Policy DS14) Thickthorn A community meeting place Retail facilities: a convenience store of no more than 500sq. m gross floorspace.
+Land at Myton / West Secondary school, sixth form facility and primary school (see

+Europa Way Policy DS12)

+Community hub (see Policy DS14)

+Health facilities (See Policy DS14)

+Thickthorn A community meeting place

+Retail facilities: a convenience store of no more than 500sq. m

+gross floorspace.
 A number of other smaller stores may also be provided